Micron says operations normal in China amid government review

-April 3 (Reuters) - Micron Technology Inc MU.O on Monday said that its business operations in China are normal as it cooperates with a Chinese government conducts a cybersecurity review.
+April 3 (Reuters) - Micron Technology Inc MU.O on Monday said that its business operations in China are normal while it is cooperating with a Chinese government cybersecurity review of its products.

 "Micron's product shipments, engineering, manufacturing, sales and other functions are operating as normal," the company said in a statement.